Calm as a Spiritual Practice

 Calm is not just a personality trait.

+It is not something only naturally peaceful people get to have.
+It is not reserved for people with easier lives, quieter minds, or fewer responsibilities.
 Calm can be a spiritual practice, a holy discipline you return to when life feels loud, when your mind feels busy, and when your heart feels pulled in too many directions.

 Because calm is not the absence of problems.